-The following items should be considered when comparing the data from year to year: 1) the gains recognized on our investment in Knight Capital Group, Inc. during 2012; 2) the merger with KBW on February 15, 2013; 3) the acquisitions of the U.S. institutional fixed income sales and trading business and the hiring of the European institutional fixed income sales and trading team from Knight Capital Group in July 2013; 4) the expensing of stock awards issued as retention as part of the acquisitions of the KBW and Knight Capital Fixed Income business during 2013; 5) the recognition of a U.S. tax benefit in connection with discontinuing the business operations of SN Canada in 2013; 6) the acquisitions of De La Rosa, Oriel, and 1919 Investment Counsel and the expensing of stock awards issued as retention as part of the Oriel and 1919 Investment Counsel acquisitions during 2014; 7) the acquisitions of Sterne and Barclays during 2015; and 8) the acquisitions of Eaton Partners and ISM and the expensing of stock awards issued as retention as part of the Barclays acquisition during 2016.
+The following items should be considered when comparing the data from year to year: 1) the merger with KBW on February 15, 2013; 2) the acquisitions of the U.S. institutional fixed income sales and trading business and the hiring of the European institutional fixed income sales and trading team from Knight Capital Group in July 2013; 3) the expensing of stock awards issued as retention as part of the acquisitions of the KBW and Knight Capital Fixed Income business during 2013; 4) the recognition of a U.S. tax benefit in connection with discontinuing the business operations of SN Canada in 2013; 5) the acquisitions of De La Rosa, Oriel, and 1919 Investment Counsel and the expensing of stock awards issued as retention as part of the Oriel and 1919 Investment Counsel acquisitions during 2014; 6) the acquisitions of Sterne and Barclays during 2015; 7) the acquisitions of Eaton Partners and ISM and the expensing of stock awards issued as retention as part of the Barclays acquisition during 2016; and 8) the acquisition of City Securities; the actions taken by the Company in response to the Tax Cuts and Jobs Act ("Tax Legislation") to maximize tax savings; merger-related charges; litigation-related expenses associated with previously disclosed legal matters; the revaluation of the Company's deferred tax assets as a result of the enacted Tax Legislation; and the favorable impact of the adoption of new accounting guidance associated with stock-based compensation during 2017.
 See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," made part hereof, for a discussion of these items and other items that may affect the comparability of data from year to year.